mdeniz/marcus_bikes/README.md

 #### Product Catalog domain

 This domain comprises all the concepts related to the definition of the catalog.
-Categories, products and their customization are the main entities we can find here.
+Categories, products ,and their customization are the main entities we can find here.

 The core entities of this domain are **Category** and **Product**: